sam-aum/ICAS-Project/README.md

     4. What is the purpose of each page?

-Login for wixs page

 ### Week 1
     * Setup work environment
     * Create Navbar
     * Update Background

 ### Week 2
 Upgrade navbar
-    • Figure out what should be on the navbar
+    * Figure out what should be on the navbar
-        ○ And the Hamburger
+    * And the Hamburger
-    • Color
+    * Color
-    • Categorization
+    * Categorization
-    • Send draft to Daniel
+    *  Send draft to Daniel
+    * Login for wixs page

 Work on framework for the first section